PO Box 5874

 Consulting Services, Enterprise Software , Middleware , RFID Concentrators, RFID Fixed Readers, RFID Handheld Readers, RFID Tags, Supply Chain Software , Systems Integration Services, Warehouse Management Software, Wireless Access Points/Network Servers , Other, None of the Above, RFID Networking Devices

-Access control/security, Anticounterfeiting, Asset tracking, Baggage handling, Business process reengineering, Container/large-asset tracking, Customer compliance, Inventory control, Laundry tracking, Livestock identification, Logistics management, Medical applications, Parking and toll payment systems, Parts/tools identification and tracking, Payment/ticketing, Personnel tracking, Pet identification, Quality-control tracking, Shipping and receiving, Supply chain tracking, Time and attendance, Track and trace/regulatory compliance, Vehicle tracking/Telematics, Warehouse management, Work-in-process tracking, Other
+Access control/security, Anticounterfeiting, Asset tracking, Baggage handling, Business process reengineering, Container/large-asset tracking, Customer compliance, Inventory control, Laundry tracking, Library management, Livestock identification, Logistics management, Medical applications, Parking and toll payment systems, Parts/tools identification and tracking, Payment/ticketing, Personnel tracking, Pet identification, Product identification/sorting, Quality-control tracking, Shipping and receiving, Supply chain tracking, Time and attendance, Track and trace/regulatory compliance, Vehicle tracking/Telematics, Warehouse management, Work-in-process tracking, Other

 Automotive, Apparel, Chemicals/Adhesives, Computers/Electronic, Consumer Packaged Goods, Defense / Military / Homeland Security, Distribution/Logistics, Education, Energy / Mining / Utility, Financial Services, Forestry / Paper, Government / Nonprofit, High Technology / Semiconductor manufacturing, Health Care, Information Technology, Manufacturing, Packaging / Labeling, Pharmaceutical, Retail, Telecommunication, Transportation, Warehousing, Other, North America, Central / South America, Europe, Middle East & Africa, Asia-Pacific